AJIBS/chingu-fcc-speedrun-challenge/frontend/tribute-page/README.md

 * User Story: I can click on a link that will take me to an external website with further information on the topic.

+## Result
+You can view the live version of my Tribute Page on: http://codepen.io/ajibs/full/KNvaap/

 ## Notes